 (ii) the Registrar must forthwith notify the Magistrates Court or the Children’s Court, as the case requires, of the discontinuance.

-(5) If proceedings are withdrawn under this section, the alleged offender is to be refunded any amount paid under this Part by the alleged offender in respect of the alleged offence.
+(5) If proceedings are withdrawn under this section —

+(a) the alleged offender is to be refunded any amount paid under this Part by the alleged offender in respect of the alleged offence; and

+(b) if —

+(i) an enforcement warrant was issued in respect of the infringement notice; and

+(ii) property of the alleged offender was seized and sold under the enforcement warrant before it was cancelled under subsection (4)(ca),

+the alleged offender is to be paid an amount equal to the market value of the sold property; and

+(c) if —

+(i) an enforcement warrant was issued in respect of the infringement notice; and

+(ii) under the enforcement warrant, a vehicle licence cancellation order was made in respect of a vehicle registered in the name of the alleged offender,

+the alleged offender is to be paid an amount calculated in accordance with the regulations.

 [Section 22 amended by No. 76 of 1996 s.
 30; No. 59 of 2004 s.
 107; No. 47 of 2011 s.
-27.]
+27; No. 48 of 2012 s.
+16.]

 23. Effect of an order to pay or elect